gregberge/error-overlay-webpack-plugin/README.md

 Catch errors with style 💥✨

-This plugin display an error overlay in your application, it is the same error overlay used in [create-react-app](https://github.com/facebook/create-react-app).
+This plugin will display an error overlay in your application.
+It is the same error overlay used in [create-react-app](https://github.com/facebook/create-react-app).

 * 📦 Webpack 4 support
 * 🥞 Elegant stack trace